Joe Courtney (politician): Iran nuclear deal

+Israel

+Courtney supports supplying Israel with weapons to defend itself, but also believes any U.S. aid must comply with the Foreign Assistance Act (FAA) which prohibits the U.S. from providing offensive arms to a country that restricts humanitarian aid.
+Courtney also supports the UN approved ceasefire plan to ensure a just and lasting peace in the region.

 Military

 Courtney is known for his success at delivering funding for his district's submarine bases, and has acquired the nickname "Two-Sub Joe" for having made possible the construction of two new submarines.
 In 2016, the Hartford Courant endorsed him primarily because he had "brought home defense jobs."